efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB5.1/U1LAB5.1.md

 **Screen Sizes**
 For the entirety of the directions, this lab will be refer to 4 screen sizes: **x-large** (default), **large**, **medium**, and **small**.
 There are more sizes (eg. x-small and xx-large) but only the 4 mentioned will be used here.
 These are the breakpoint dimensions for the width of screen that you should refer to when writing the `@media` queries:

+- `Small` : 0px - 768px
+- `Medium` : 768px - 992px
+- `Large` : 992px - 1200px
 - `X-Large` : 1200px +
-- `Large` : 992px - 1200px
-- `Medium` : 768px - 992px
-- `Small` : 0px - 768px

 **Directions**: Your task is, at each level, to apply breakpoints to change the layout of the page so that smaller screen sizes are accommodated for.
 The instructions below will guide you through this process incrementally until, at level 5, you have a fully adaptable webpage.

 0. There's two things you should prepare before going into these levels.
 First, get comfortable adjusting your screen size.
-The best way to do this is to inspect the page and click the _Toggle Device Toolbar_ button or on keyboard press `CTRL+Shift+M` (or `CMD+Shift+M` on Mac).
+The best way to do this is to inspect the page (right click anywhere and click inspect) and click the _Toggle Device Toolbar_ button or on keyboard press `CTRL+Shift+M` (or `CMD+Shift+M` on Mac).
 This will allow you to see the screen width dimensions while adjusting the screen width.
 The second note to be aware of is that all the CSS has already been written for the `X-Large` screen size by default for all levels 1-5.
 You will be writing `@media` queries with the `max-width` parameter to account for the relatively smaller screen sizes.
 For example:

    ```css
    @media (max-width: 1200px) {